Thanks for being patient while we implement your feedback to improve the developer experience.

 • Invoice & payment management

-The B3 admin panel is accessible from the My Apps section of your store control panel.
-The client-facing portions of the app are loaded dynamically with JavaScript.
+The B2B Edition backend settings are accessible in the Apps > My Apps (opens in a new tab) menu of the store control panel.
+The client-facing portions of the app load dynamically with JavaScript.

-With B3, you can customize the placement of B3 app elements, display text, styling, and checkout configurations.
-You also have access to the lifecycle methods for many B3 modules to inject your own JavaScript functions.
+With B2B Edition for Stencil, you can customize display text, styling, checkout configurations, and the placement of app elements.
+You can also access the lifecycle methods for many B2B Edition objects and inject your own JavaScript functions.

-Additionally, you can use the B3 REST API to create, read, update, and delete items such as orders, companies, addresses, payments, sales reps, and users.
-This API allows you to build your own services or integrate B3 with third-party business tools, such as Salesforce.
+Additionally, you can use the B2B Edition API to create, read, update, and delete items such as orders, companies, addresses, payments, sales reps, and company users.
+This API allows you to build your own services or integrate B2B Edition with third-party business tools, such as Salesforce or Zendesk.

-This section gives details on how to edit the DOM, CSS, and display text, and how to define JavaScript lifecycle methods.
+This section details how to edit the DOM, CSS, and display text in a B2B Edition Stencil theme, and how to define JavaScript lifecycle methods.
 It assumes you are familiar with editing Stencil themes locally and pushing them to a sandbox or production store using the Stencil CLI.

 Customizing page containers

-B3 renders client-facing pages and elements by mounting fixed containers to BigCommerce themes using JavaScript.
-You can change the placement of select B3 elements by specifying the DOM node on which you want B3 to mount the container using the following steps:
+B2B Edition for Stencil renders client-facing pages and elements by mounting fixed containers to BigCommerce themes using JavaScript.
+B2B Edition elements and containers are B3 objects.
+You can change the placement of select B3 elements by specifying the DOM node on which you want B2B Edition to mount the container using the following steps:

 1. Insert window.b3themeConfig.useContainers = {} into your theme's assets/js/global.js file.